Spousal Benefit — Spouse benefit

 Frequently asked questions about Spousal Benefit

-Who qualifies for a spousal benefit?+
+Who qualifies for Spousal Benefit?+

-How do I apply for a spousal benefit?+
+How do I apply for Spousal Benefit?+

 Where can I get help?+